yangfreezy/personal-emoji-generator/README.md

 An app that allows you to save AI generated emojis of your face!

-Input: Any number of images that includes a face, accepted filetypes: .jpg, .gif, .png
+Input: Any number of images that includes a face, accepted filetypes: .jpg, .gif, .png <br />
 Output: Zip file of emojis in png format

 Data Flow: